smcneece/battery-sentinel/README.md

 - On each check cycle, the add-on builds a list of every device currently below its threshold
 - **UI:** a single notification titled **Battery Sentinel: Low Batteries** is created or updated in place with that list; it dismisses automatically when all batteries recover
-- **Email:** each device fires one email when it first crosses its threshold and resets when the battery recovers or is replaced — no repeat emails for a battery that stays low
+- **Email:** each device fires one email when it first crosses its threshold and resets when the battery recovers or is replaced; no repeat emails for a battery that stays low
 - **Mobile:** same single-fire behaviour as email; uses the device-specific `mobile_app_*` service if set, otherwise falls back to the global default
 - The check interval is configurable; changing it in Settings takes effect after the current cycle completes without restarting the add-on
 - **Unavailable device alerts** fire once per device when it transitions to unavailable or unknown state, and reset automatically when it recovers.
-The alert is suppressed on the first scan after add-on startup — this prevents a flood of notifications when HA itself is rebooting and integrations like Zigbee2MQTT or Z-Wave JS have not finished loading yet.
+The alert is suppressed on the first scan after add-on startup to prevent a flood of notifications when HA itself is rebooting and integrations like Zigbee2MQTT or Z-Wave JS have not finished loading yet.
 Devices may briefly show N/A in the list during this window; a manual Scan Now will refresh their state immediately once the integration is back up.

 ---